 For more on this, please see Relief Valves for Flooded Social Networks, from the New York Times.
 You might also want to take a look at Zero Dark Inbox, a New Yorker piece on what might be this confirmed information pack rat’s Holy Grail – getting the email inbox down to zero unread emails – and this Forbes story about taming email.

-So that is my advice: get into the right frame of mind, take a strategic approach, focus on content quality, don’t get too hung up on tech, let go of attachments, and minimize unnecessary distractions – and you will be well on your way to great content marketing results in 2013.
+So that is my advice: get into the right frame of mind, take a strategic approach, focus on content quality, don’t get too hung up on tech, let go of attachments, and minimize unnecessary distractions – and you will be well on your way to great content marketing results.

 What do you think?
 Do you have any non intuitive or Zen-inspired content marketing experience or advice?